-The Health Education Program at Illinois State University prepares students for professional positions in a variety of fields focused on health promotion and disease prevention.
+The Health Promotion and Education program at Illinois State University prepares students for professional positions in a variety of fields focused on health promotion and disease prevention.

-Health Education promotes positive health behaviors by designing, implementing, and evaluating educational programs and services in a variety of settings.
+Health Promotion and Education promotes positive health behaviors by designing, implementing, and evaluating educational programs and services in a variety of settings.

 School Health Educators teach health in schools while Community Health Educators work in community settings such as health care, public health, voluntary agencies, business and industry, and universities.
 People who have a sincere interest in health and wellness and who see the importance of preventing health problems are often involved in health education.